MaastrichtU-IDS/d2s-sparql-operations/README.md

 # Build

-Clone the git repository and build the docker image.
+You can also clone the git repository and build the docker image:

 ```shell
 git clone https://github.com/MaastrichtU-IDS/data2services-sparql-operations
 docker build -t data2services-sparql-operations .
 ```
 # Run

+Make sure to use `vemonet/data2services-sparql-operations` if you pull from [DockerHub](https://hub.docker.com/r/vemonet/data2services-sparql-operations).

 ### Usage